-- Work the balm into your beard.
+Step 3 – Work the balm into the beard

-Work the balm into your beard starting at your neck, moving your hands upwards toward your chin.
+Work the balm into your beard, starting at your neck, moving your hands upwards toward your chin.

 Once the bottom portion of your beard is thoroughly moisturized, work the balm into your sideburns and work your way down.

 Don’t just apply the balm to the surface of your beard – massage it into your skin.
 A beard is only as healthy as the skin it grows from.

 Plus, massaging your skin can help stimulate your hair follicles, potentially helping your beard grow faster.

 Step 4 – Style your beard with a comb or brush

 Use your desired comb or brush to style your beard to your liking.
 While a balm won’t give you an extra-strong hold like a gel or pomade would, it does offer more control than oil or just plain water.

 Before you go to bed at night, rinse out the oil in your beard with warm water.
 When you wake up, do the whole thing over again.